4 Ways to Buy Safely on eBay

 Shopping online makes some people nervous.
 After all, you are giving money to a stranger you have never met, and never will meet, without seeing the product in person.
 While we live in a technologically advanced world, the act of buying items on the internet is still scary for some consumers. eBay is the world's largest online marketplace, and there have been many safeguards built into both the actual listings and payment processing to make shopping safe and secure.

 Here are a few tips to help consumers safely buy on eBay, even for the newest buyers.

+Read the entire item description carefully before making a purchase.
 Everything you need to know is in this section.
-If you don't see the information, you need to make a buying decision, click the "Contact Seller" button and ask.
+If you don't see the information you need to make a buying decision, click the "Contact Seller" button and ask.
 The item description should contain vital information including:

 - Condition, new or used

 - Country of manufacture

 - Defects, damage, or issues with the item

 - Return policy and details

 When bidding, making an offer or buying an item, you are agreeing to purchase the item based on what is stated in the listing.
 Always make sure you understand what you are buying before making the purchase.
 The seller cannot change the item description after the item has sold.

 Feedback on eBay shows the member's trading history with other members, both buying, and selling.
 Click on the "Feedback as a Seller" tab to see what previous buyers have said about the seller.
 Study the total number of feedback comments, as well as the percentage of positive feedback to total feedback.